-The purpose of this Compensation Discussion and Analysis ("CD&A") is to provide information about the Company's executive compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Company's named executive officers (the "NEOs") in 2020.
+The purpose of this Compensation Discussion and Analysis ("CD&A") is to provide information about the Company's executive compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Company's named executive officers (the "NEOs") in 2022.
+Throughout this Executive Compensation section of the Circular, the term "Company" or "Talon" incudes the Company's subsidiaries, as applicable.
 The NEOs who are the focus of the CD&A and who appear in the compensation tables of the Circular are:

 - 1. Henri van Rooyen, Chief Executive Officer of the Company, - 2.
-Vincent Conte, Chief Financial Officer of the Company - 3.
+Vincent Conte, Chief Financial Officer of the Company, - 3.
 Sean Werger, President of the Company, - 4.
-Mark Groulx, Vice President, Mine Engineering of the Company, and - 5.
-Etienne Dinel, Vice President, Geology of the Company.
+Todd Malan, Chief External Affairs Officer & Head of Climate Strategy of the Company, - 5.
+Brian Goldner, Chief Exploration and Operating Officer of the Company, and - 6.
+Kyle Mehalek, Chief Technical Officer of the Company.

-The Company notes that it is in an exploration phase with respect to its project, the Tamarack Nickel-Copper-Cobalt Project (the "Tamarack Project").
+The Company notes that it is in an exploration and pre-development phase with respect to its project, the Tamarack Nickel-Copper-Cobalt Project (the "Tamarack Project").
 In order to meet its objectives, the Company needs to control costs.
-However, the Company understands the competitive nature of the mining industry for experienced executives.
+However, the Company understands the competitive nature of the mining industry for experienced executives, which has only escalated in recent years.
+This includes other companies trying to attract current executives of the Company through higher compensation offers.
 As such, the Company's goal is to balance controlling costs with providing sufficient incentives to attract and retain qualified individuals to help ensure the success of the Company.